 Top 5 Unbreakable Formula 1 Records

 Formula 1 has been around for a while, dating back to 1946, and there have come a few records that will be difficult to break.
-Here are the top 5 unbreakable Formula 1 records.
 Since then a lot of records have been made, broken, and made again.
-They are something that all racers can look to as something to strive towards.
+In most cases, they are something that all racers can look to as something to strive towards.

 Plenty of these records exist, but we wanted to share some of our favorites with you.
 We think these are some of the most amazing — or, in some cases, amusing — records that no one will be able to beat.

-Want to be on the front lines of the next records?
-Watch the Canadian Grand Prix in style via one of the corporate suites or VIP lodges — they’re VIP seating for a VIP experience!
+Want to be on the front lines when the next record is broken?
+Watch the Canadian Grand Prix in style via one of the corporate suites or VIP lodges — it’s VIP seating for a VIP experience!

 With all of that said, here are five of the most unbeatable Formula 1 records.